apoorvrocks/DS-261-Project/README.md

 models.py - This file contains all the models used

 BrainNetGAN.py - This file contains the code to train Brain Net GAN and generate new AD , CN brain graphs

+I cannot share dataset so this code can't be reproduced right now.